Foyle's War series 5: Background and production

 German POWs are being billeted near Hastings at the Bexhill-on-Sea POW Camp.
 At the Ruby Cinema, the 1944 film Going My Way, starring Bing Crosby, is being screened, along with a Pathé News newsreel.
 The radio news report heard by Novak was by BBC correspondent Alexander Werth.
-Also, Brooke discusses a staff football betting pool at the station, in which they win £100, which Foyle suggests donating to Jewish refugees.
+Brooke discusses a staff football betting pool at the station, in which they win £100, which Foyle suggests donating to Jewish refugees.
 The fictional article in the episode is in the October 1944 issue of The Journal of Mental Science, titled The Mental Trauma of War: Some Case Studies and published by the Royal Medico-Psychological Association.
 Foyle is also seen looking through newspapers dated 14 October 1944, including Daily Mirror, Daily Express, and The Daily Telegraph.